serverlessworkflow/specification/specification.md

 If `object` type, it provides the ability to set the workflow starting state name, as well as the `schedule` property.

 The `schedule` property allows to define scheduled workflow instance creation.
 Scheduled starts have two different choices.
-You can define a repeating interval or cron-based schedule at which a workflow instance **should** be created (automatically).
+You can define a recurring time interval or cron-based schedule at which a workflow instance **should** be created (automatically).

 You can also define cron-based scheduled starts, which allows you to specify periodically started workflow instances based on a [cron](http://crontab.org/) definition.